ArctosDB/documentation-wiki/_how_to/How-To-Arctos-While-Social-Distancing.markdown

 4. Make a short Arctos Tutorial.
 See what is needed [here](https://docs.google.com/spreadsheets/d/1BESoZ0mgRgONfSNziHpeumIIlnAWtoOnXxPISgQy2mU/edit#gid=0).
 Note: this Google Sheet also includes instructions for making tutorials!

+5. Georeference!
+Students don't need access to shared localities to georeference.
+See [how Dianna Krejsa at Angelo State is doing it](https://github.com/ArctosDB/data-migration/issues/149#issuecomment-606052089).